|About The Artists

 hour Church of Elvis in Portland, OR.
 After co-authoring three

 Southwestern cookbooks, Kim was drawn to the Arizona Art Challenge as a

 means of expression and release from her hectic career as a business/

 environmental lawyer/lobbyist/judge.
-She currently serves as the
+She has served as the

 President of the Shemer Art Center and Museum Association, an

 incubator for local artists in a 1919 adobe house where she has also led